magikrun/korium/README.md

 - **Zero Runtime Cost:** When the `spiffe-compat` feature is disabled, no SPIFFE code is compiled
 - **No Revocation Infrastructure:** Without a CA, certificate revocation relies on DHT record expiry and GossipSub peer scoring—nodes with bad behavior are deprioritized, not revoked

-## Threshold CA (Optional)
+## Threshold CA

-For enterprise integrations requiring CA-backed certificates, Korium provides a **distributed threshold CA** using FROST (Flexible Round-Optimized Schnorr Threshold) signatures.
+For enterprise integrations requiring CA-backed certificates, the `spiffe` feature includes a **distributed threshold CA** using FROST (Flexible Round-Optimized Schnorr Threshold) signatures.
 This enables K-of-N signing without any single party holding the complete CA private key.

 ### How It Works